harrietty/harrietryder.co.uk/src/blog/interviewing-for-software-engineer.md

 date: 2018-03-01
 tags: [careers, job-hunting, softwaredevelopment]
 frontimage: myface.jpg
+description: In which I talk about my experiences interviewing for a software engineering role.
 ---

 A couple of months ago, I decided it was time for a change of direction and left my job at [Northcoders](https://northcoders.com/) to pursue programming full time.

 I've had an amazing time there and the decision to leave was not taken lightly.
 I loved what I was doing and I especially enjoyed getting to work with and watch the progress of so many enthusiastic, smart and inspiring people from so many different backgrounds.

 ![cohort1](cohort1.jpg)